 We aim to provide students with access to clinical populations to collect psychological data in order to complete an applied dissertation.
 This is possible through our links with local NHS trusts and local healthcare providers.
-In addition, the University of South Wales has recently invested in a new psychology clinic which provides clinical and therapeutic services.
+In addition, we have recently invested in a new psychology clinic which provides clinical and therapeutic services.
 Suitable students will be able to benefit from in-house research opportunities and supervised voluntary experience.

 Information for international students

-The course welcomes international applicants with appropriate undergraduate qualifications and requires an English level of IELTS 6.5 or equivalent.
+The Clinical and Abnormal Psychology course welcomes international applicants with appropriate undergraduate qualifications and requires an English level of IELTS 6.5 or equivalent.